 In 1978, the Club influenced the Virginia Department of Transportation to widen Longhill Road leading to Lafayette High School and was awarded a Silver Tray Safety Award by the Tidewater District.

-From 1984 to the present, the Club has supported Avalon, a center for women and children, by planting trees, supplying linens and toiletries, and celebrating children’s birthdays with a monthly cake and gifts.
-The Club helped women residents to learn skills that would enable them to enter the work force,
+Starting in 1984, the Club supported Avalon, a center for women and children, by planting trees, supplying linens and toiletries, and celebrating children’s birthdays with a monthly cake and gifts.
+The Club helped women residents to learn skills that would enable them to enter the work force.
+Today, the Club continues to provide supplies needed by Avalon residents.

 In 1985-1986, members’ initiatives united the efforts of the College of William and Mary, the City of Williamsburg, the Colonial Williamsburg Foundation, and city residents in resolving the parking problem around the college and side streets.

 In 1994, members attended the GFWC of Virginia Legislative Rally Day at the General Assembly in Richmond.
 Centerpieces were provided for the GFWC “Tree of Knowledge” conference.
 Members joined with other organization to prepare lunches for volunteers working on construction of the Kidsburg playground.
-Since 1999, the Club, along with the League of Women Voters and the Williamsburg Library, has co-sponsored the Great Decisions meetings held at the Williamsburg Regional Library.
+For years the Club, the League of Women Voters and the Williamsburg Library have co-sponsored the Great Decisions meetings held at the Williamsburg Regional Library.
 Our Woman’s Club has been honored as a Five Star Club in the Federation.